Wack Wack Golf and Country Club: History

 According to legend, "wack wack" was the sound made by crows who roamed areas of golf courses.
 The logo of Wack Wack features two black birds.

 In 1939, the golf course was taken out of Mandaluyong to become part of the newly-established Quezon City.
 However, in 1941, it was returned to Mandaluyong.
+However, from 1941 to 1945, the golf course became part of the City of Greater Manila, where Mandaluyong and Quezon City were temporarily merged, falling under the Balintawak district, a division of Quezon City.